yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

 cadence, see the ":doc:`../ref-manual/ref-release-process`" chapter in the Yocto Project Reference Manual.

-Much has been said about Poky being a "default configuration."
+Much has been said about Poky being a "default configuration".
 A default configuration provides a starting image footprint.
 You can use Poky out of the box to create an image ranging from a shell-accessible minimal image all the way up to a Linux Standard Base-compliant image that uses